L-Whone/PG29_Vi_WebAppFrameWorks_A1/README.md

 It has:

 * Landing Page with a Counter Component
 * Leaderboard

-&nbsp;	- Can reset leaderboard
+ 	- Can reset leaderboard

-&nbsp;	- Can add new players random score
+ 	- Can add new players random score

 * Contact page

-&nbsp;	- Can only submit feedback if all input fields are filled out
+ 	- Can only submit feedback if all input fields are filled out

 * About Page